mefranklin6/ExtronDatabaseConnector/README.md

         API.start_metric("PC", group="Inputs")
 ```

 The current input is stored in the REST_Connector class.
 When group is passed as a paramater and that group is "Inputs", it will unload and send a metrics stopped message of the old input and send a metrics started message for the new input.

+Currently only "Inputs" group is supported for mutual exclusivity, but you can add more by adding a class attibute to store the data, adding that attribute to the `clear_group` method, and adding your logic to the `_handle_group` method.